 Knowing how much battery power it will take to power your rig can be tricky, but it is important to know so you can size your power generation and storage system correctly.

-There are numerous articles, videos, etc. online to help you calculate your power requirements, but from previous experience, I highly recommend that you talk to your local RV shop or an electrician that knows RVs well to make sure you size your system right.
+This article will help you calculate your power requirements, but I highly recommend that you talk to your local RV shop or an electrician that knows RVs well to make sure you size your system right.